-Renting property in St John's Wood, NW8
+Renting property in St Johns Wood, London NW8

-Why rent in St John's Wood?
+Why rent property in St John's Wood?

 St John's Wood is located centrally in the City of Westminster and is within close proximity of both Trafalgar Square and Regent's Park.
 Originally, St John's Wood was part of Great Middlesex Forest but became a London suburb in the early 19th century.